leeandher/100DaysOfCode/Log.md

 **Topics**: Array.reduce() method

-**Thoughts:** I want to work on styling these and making each project look good on its own, even if it's really time consuming.
+**Thoughts**: I want to work on styling these and making each project look good on its own, even if it's really time consuming.
 I also want to start working on something outside of a course, something else I can call my own preferably.

-**Links:** [JS30/18 - Reduction][js30r]
+**Links**: [JS30/18 - Reduction][js30r]

-**Goals for Tomorrow:** I would like to complete the 19th JS30 challenge, as well as start the [ReactForBeginners][rfbc] course.
+**Goals for Tomorrow**: I would like to complete the 19th JS30 challenge, as well as start the [ReactForBeginners][rfbc] course.

 ---